-Recently, the Community Development Department has seen a considerable interest in hotel development in Novi.
 There are currently sixteen built hotels in Novi and one under construction.
 In the last five years, the Planning Commission has approved two hotels.
 In 2019, City Council has approved a development that included two hotels as part of a Planned Rezoning Overlay development, located at the intersection of Novi Road and I-96 express ramp.
 One of the hotels has applied for a reduction of minimum parking required and noted that 'the advent of transportation networking services/ridesharing services (Uber, Lyft, etc.) have an impact on parking trends.
 It is anticipated that guests will utilize the aforementioned services for business and recreational purposes and will further reduce the demand on parking'.
 Based on recent discussion, the Planning Commission has advised the staff to look into effects of ride-sharing services on the parking demand for hotels.
 Staff studied available articles and contacted local hotel managers to gather data.
 This memo includes summary of the research and conclusions in the following documents attached to this memo.

-- 1. Research Summary on impacts of ride sharing services on Parking demand - 2.
-Parking comparison with surrounding communities - 3.
-Summary of proposed Text Amendments - 4.
-A Draft Ordinance Amendment - 5.
-A map showing the existing hotels and hotels currently under review/construction - 6.
-A map showing the Current Zoning districts that allows Hotels as a permitted/special land use/limited use - 7.
-A map showing future land uses that would allow Hotels as a permitted/special land use/limited use - 8.
+- 1. Required usable open space for Hotel use - 2.
+Research Summary on impacts of ride sharing services on Parking demand - 3.
+Parking comparison with surrounding communities - 4.
+Summary of proposed Text Amendments - 5.
+A Draft Ordinance Amendment - 6.
+A map showing the existing hotels and hotels currently under review/construction - 7.
+A map showing the Current Zoning districts that allows Hotels as a permitted/special land use/limited use - 8.
+A map showing future land uses that would allow Hotels as a permitted/special land use/limited use - 9.
 Articles studied for this Amendment

-The Planning Commission is asked to review the proposed amendments and if acceptable, set a public hearing for the proposed text amendment at a later meeting.
-Following the public hearing, the Planning Commission will be asked to make a recommendation to the City Council on the proposed ordinance amendments.
+The Planning Commission is asked to review the proposed amendments and if acceptable, make a recommendation to the City Council on the proposed ordinance amendments.
+We note that the version that is now being provided is somewhat different from the version that the Commission saw when it set the public hearing.
+The changes primarily relate to the required open space concept and applying parking reduction for all hotels and motels irrespective of being part of a mixed use development or a shared parking agreement.
 The attached staff version of the proposed amendment is subject to review and changes by City staff and/or the City Attorney's Office.
 Please contact Sri Ravali Komaragiri 248.735.5607 or skomaragiri@cityofnovi.org with any questions or concerns.